Sjögren's disease: Genetic predisposition

-The genetic locus most significantly associated with primary SS is the major histocompatibility complex/human leukocyte antigen (MHC/HLA) region, as demonstrated by the preliminary results of the first genome-wide association study.
+The genetic locus most significantly associated with Sjögren’s is the major histocompatibility complex/human leukocyte antigen (MHC/HLA) region, as demonstrated by the preliminary results of the first genome-wide association study.
 This study included data from a discovery cohort of 395 patients of European ancestry with primary Sjögren's disease, and 1,975 healthy control individuals, and from a replication study that comprised 1,234 cases and 4,779 healthy controls.
 Associations with polymorphisms located at six independent loci were also detected; IRF5, STAT4, BLK, IL12A, TNIP1, and CXCR5.
 This also suggested the activation of the innate immune system, notably through the IFN system, B-cell activation through CXCR5-directed recruitment to lymphoid follicles and B-cell receptor (BCR) activation involving BLK, and T-cell activation owing to HLA susceptibility and the IL-12-IFN-γ-axis.

 Patients of different ethnic origins carry different HLA-susceptibility alleles, of which HLA-DR and HLA-DQ are involved in the pathogenesis of Sjögren's disease.
 For example, patients from Northern and Western Europe and North America show a high prevalence of B8, DRw52, and DR3 genes.
 HLA class II alleles are associated with the presence of specific subsets of autoantibodies, rather than with the disease itself.
 Autoantibodies refer to the loss of B-cell tolerance leading to the production of antibodies directed against diverse organ-specific and organ-nonspecific antigens.
-Association between HLA and SS is restricted to patients with anti-SSA/Ro or anti-SSB/La antibodies.
-Seropositivity for anti-Ro and anti-La is associated with greater severity and longer duration of disease, and findings of their high abundance from the salivary glands of Sjögren's patients suggests their imperative role in the pathogenesis of SS.
+Association between HLA and Sjögren’s is restricted to patients with anti-SSA/Ro or anti-SSB/La antibodies.
+Seropositivity for anti-Ro and anti-La is associated with greater severity and longer duration of disease, and findings of their high abundance from the salivary glands of Sjögren's patients suggests their imperative role in the pathogenesis of Sjögren’s.

-Beyond genetics, epigenetic abnormality related to DNA methylation, histone acetylation, or microRNA expression probably has a key role in the pathogenesis of autoimmune diseases, including Sjögren's disease, though research in this area is very limited.
+Beyond genetics, epigenetic abnormality related to DNA methylation, histone acetylation, or microRNA expression probably has a key role in the pathogenesis of autoimmune diseases, including Sjögren's disease.
+However, research in this area is very limited.

 Environmental triggers

 Environmental factors, such as glandular viral infection, could prompt epithelial cells to activate the HLA-independent innate immune system through toll-like receptors.
 Although several infectious, exogenous agents have been implicated in the pathogenesis of Sjögren's disease, such as Epstein-Barr virus (EBV), human T-lymphotropic virus 1, and hepatitis C virus, their association with Sjögren's disease appears weak.
 While EBV is present in the salivary glands of normal individuals, a high incidence of EBV reactivation in Sjögren's patients has been reported with increased levels of EBV DNA.
 This indicates viral reactivation and the inability of lymphoid infiltrates to control EBV replication in Sjögren's disease, leading to the initiation or perpetuation of an immune response in target organs.
-Nonetheless, exactly how reactivation of EBV is induced in lesions of patients with Sjögren's disease, and which specific molecular mechanisms are involved in the process of viral reactivation, remain to be clarified.
+Nonetheless, exactly how EBV reactivation is induced in lesions of patients with Sjögren's disease, and which specific molecular mechanisms are involved in the process of viral reactivation, remain to be clarified.